Thomas-Walker-Lynch/project-enviroment/README.md

 The term 'project' occurs over and over again so we best define it.

-Generally speaking, a ‘project’ consists of a number of tasks.
+Generally speaking, a ‘project’ consists of a number of tasks for humans to perform.
 Some tasks may be done in parallel, while others have dependencies.
-There is a science for managing a team of people who are working tasks so as to get a project done.
+There is a science for managing a team of people who are working on tasks so as to get a project done.

 This document describes creating a development tree for a software project.
-The directory is created by git cloning one more more shared git repositories.
+The directory is created by expanding one or more git repos.

 ## Where code goes